amandafeng001/weave/site/weave-docker-api.md

 ### <a name="weave-api-proxy"></a>Setting Up The Weave Net Docker API Proxy

 The proxy sits between the Docker client (command line or API) and the Docker daemon, and intercepts the communication between the two.
-You can start it simultaneously with the router and weaveDNS via `launch`:
+It is started along with the router and weaveDNS when you run:

     host1$ weave launch

-or independently via `launch-proxy`:

-    host1$ weave launch-router && weave launch-proxy

-The first form is more convenient.
-But only `launch-proxy` can be passed configuration arguments.
-Therefore if you need to modify the default behaviour of the proxy, you must use `launch-proxy`.
+**N.B.**: Prior to version 2.0, the `launch-proxy` command allowed to pass configuration options and to start the proxy independently.
+This command has been removed in 2.0 and `launch` now also accepts configuration options for the proxy.

 By default, the proxy decides where to listen based on how the launching client connects to Docker.
 If the launching client connected